-- Filing your initial unemployment claim in Wyoming
+- Filing your initial unemployment claim in Wyoming.

-- Interpreting your Wyoming unemployment notification
+- Interpreting your Wyoming unemployment notification.

-- Avoiding unemployment fraud in Wyoming
+- Avoiding unemployment fraud in Wyoming.

 If you do not know where to sign up for unemployment in WY, please note that the state is very flexible in regards to the application process.
 You can file online, over the phone, or by mail.

-Filing Your Initial Unemployment Claim in Wyoming
+How to File Your Initial Unemployment Claim in Wyoming

-You must file for unemployment in Wyoming every two weeks, and if you recently lost your job, you will need to wait two weeks before filing your first claim.
+You must file for unemployment benefits in Wyoming every two weeks, and if you recently lost your job, you will need to wait two weeks before filing your first claim.
 The state recommends keeping track of dates because if you fail to file on time, your claim will probably be denied.
 You can file for an unemployment claim exactly six days after the end of the second week.
 Even if you are initially denied benefits, you will need to continue filing if you intend to appeal the decision.
 You will not receive benefits for any weeks you forget to file.

 Whether you complete an online application for unemployment in Wyoming or a phone application, you will need to register for a Personal Identification Number (PIN) from the department.
 You will create two separate PINs when filing your initial unemployment EDD application.
 The first number will allow you to complete and access your claim online or over the phone.
 If you elect to receive your funds on a debit card, you will receive a second number that will allow you to utilize your benefits.
 The second PIN will be included with your debit card, and when you file for unemployment the first time, you will need to use the first PIN.
 If you prefer to be paid with a check, you will need to contact the department once you receive your debit card in the mail.